minetonight/darts-window-cricket/roadmap.md

 v   )) sectors stats,
 v   )) delete button for test replays.

-    ) export game files locally
-    )) android does not ask for permissions
+v   ) export game files locally v   )) android does not ask for permissions

     ) add complex check for impossible cases of: {1x 20; 1x 19; 4x 18}
     promted and failed with: